What is the annual canvass?

 Responding to this year's annual canvass

-This year’s canvass, which we have to carry out by law, is taking place during a challenging public health situation.
-We are working to ensure that we take account of public health guidelines, including the continued importance of social distancing.
+This year’s canvass, which we have to carry out by law, is taking place during the ongoing coronavirus public health situation.
 Please consider responding online, by telephone or by text message wherever possible.

 What do I need to do?